-Stores like Value Village and Habitat for Humanity’s ReStore offers a wide range of zero waste supplies and items at a fraction of what you would pay in large, trendy retail shops.
-Find things like cloth napkins, table cloths, glass jars and containers, furniture, side tables and even the kitchen sink (ReStore).
+Stores like Value Village and Habitat for Humanity’s ReStore offer a wide range of zero waste supplies and items at a fraction of what you would pay in large, trendy retail shops.
+Find things like cloth napkins, table cloths, glass jars and containers, furniture, side tables, and even the kitchen sink (ReStore).
 We've got a whole post dedicated to on-line thrift shopping.

 There are important things to keep in mind when shopping for vintage and second-hand clothing.

 I simply LOVE a good garage sale and have found many things for my home including Cast iron pots and pans, Tea towels and cloth napkins, Mason jars, Tablecloths, Side lamps, and much more.

 Plan ahead by checking your local community listing for garage sales happening in your area.
 Apps like Yard Sale Treasure Map, make it super easy.
 If you plan on driving and visiting more than one, plan that route ahead of time and make sure your car is gasses up.
 Hit the road early, most garage sales run from 8 am — 4 pm.
 I like to get there early for dibs on all the good stuff!

 Make list, I know this sounds weird, but impulse buying is real and if you get excited when you think you've found a treasure odds are you will buy it, even if you don't need it.
 And then you are left with something you might have to get rid of, which defeats the purpose of shopping second-hand.
 Things you might be looking for are picture frames, vintage dishes, unique artwork, kids toys, camping gear, tools, and exercise equipment.
 I'd avoid things like mattresses, pillows, baby gear, and bike helmets, safety regulations can change.